-SAMFA (South African Mushroom’s Farmers’ Association), is committed to increasing plant-based nutrition while simultaneously lessening the demand for animal protein.
+SAMFA, the South African Mushroom’s Farmers’ Association, is committed to increasing plant-based nutrition while simultaneously lessening the demand for animal protein.
 They’ve introduced the #Blendability concept, the aim of which is to replace 50% of the meat content of a dish with equal quantities mushrooms.
 Clever right?
-What’s even more ingenious is that if you do it slyly (yes mothers, you know what I’m talking about), no one will be any the wiser.
-That’s where this burger comes in.
-When the team from SAMFA asked me to come up with one recipe using fresh, cultivated mushrooms, a host of mouthwatering suppers followed.
-By unanimous decision, this beef and mushroom burger came out tops.
-Hopefully it’ll catapult us out of the starting blocks and onto a new road towards improved health.
+What’s even more ingenious is that if you do it cleverly, no one will be any the wiser.
+When the team over at SAMFA asked me to come up with a recipe using fresh, cultivated mushrooms, a host of mouthwatering suppers followed.
+This healthy hamburgers with chipotle mayo turned out to be the winning recipe.

-If you’re a Masterchef fan, I’m sure you’ve heard the ‘umami’ word being thrown around like it’s anyone’s business.
-If it’s foreign to your ears, umami is a primary taste, much the same as sweet or salt, except it picks up savoury profiles.
-Fortunately for us, mushrooms fall into this category.
-There are a myriad of health benefits to eating more mushrooms apart from assisting in lowering blood pressure and supporting red blood cell production.
-Fortunately they also fall happily into the Tim Noakes camp, which I’m sure will help keep morale up and the Banting flag flying.
+If you’re a Masterchef fan, I’m sure you’ve heard the word ‘umami’.
+It’s a primary taste, much the same as sweet or salt, except it picks up savoury profiles.
+Mushrooms fall into this category.
+There are a host of health benefits to eating more mushrooms.
+It helps to lower blood pressure and supports red blood cell production.

-but probably shouldn’t eat three!
-I’d definitely recommend you make double and freeze half.
+I made the buns with this spelt hamburger bun recipe.
+If you’re like, a good brioche or wholemeal bun are also good.
+The beef patty is made from free-range beef mince and finely chopped portabellini mushrooms.
+A I threw in some cooked quinoa,too.
+I’d definitely recommend you make double and freeze half for later.
 Layer the uncooked patties between sheets of cling film and freeze in an air-tight container.
-The chipotle mayo is out of control and should come with a ‘could lead to addiction tag’.
+The chipotle mayo is ridiculously good and should come with a ‘could lead to addiction tag’.
 OR you could try this homemade smoky tomato sauce.
-Never mind build a bear, build a burger and make sure you load up with those umami mushrooms.
-Join the club and sign up for #JoinTheblendTrend.

 - olive oil, for frying